ISIS used chemical weapons on Iraqi prisoners, U.N. investigators find

 “Evidence already secured indicates that ISIL tested biological and chemical agents and conducted experiments on prisoners as part of this program, causing death,” the report said.
 “Weaponized vesicants, nerve agents and toxic industrial compounds are suspected to have been considered under the program.”

 Experimental research in chemical warfare is a little-known facet of the Islamic State’s ambitious campaign to create new weapons for fighting its regional enemies or using as terrorist weapons abroad.
-After capturing most of northern Iraq in 2014, the militants seized a large quantity of chlorine from Iraqi water purification plants and then used the chlorine in poison gas attacks against Kurdish and Iraqi fighters.
+After capturing most of northern Iraq in 2014, the militants seized a large quantity of chlorine from Iraqi water purification plants and then used the chlorine in poison-gas attacks against Kurdish and Iraqi fighters.

 Later, Islamic State leaders recruited scientists and engineers — a mix of foreign experts and veterans of former Iraqi leader Saddam Hussein’s chemical weapons factories — to help them produce sulfur mustard, using the laboratories of Mosul University as a research hub.